ShenDezhou/Chinese-PreTrained-BERT/readme.md

 ## Problem feedback &amp; contribution
 If you have any questions, please submit them in GitHub issue.
-We don't have an operation to encourage netizens to help each other solve problems.
+We don't have an operation to encourage people to help each other solve problems.
 If you find implementation problems or are willing to build the project together, please submit a pull request.